Growing, low risk, transparent economy

 Victorian service sectors have grown strongly over the last five years

-Industries such as healthcare, information technology, financial services and construction have a compound annual growth rate greater than the average.
-Suggesting there are investment opportunities to be found in high growth service industries.
+Victorian industries such as healthcare, professional, scientific and technical services, information technology, construction and retail trade have a compound annual growth rate greater than average.
+There are substantial investment opportunities to be found in these high growth service industries

-The Victorian economy, as a state economy, is larger than most South East Asian nations.
-Outstripping national economies such as Singapore, Philippines and New Zealand, in 2017-18 our state economy generated A$473 billion Gross State Product (GSP).
+As a state economy, the Victorian economy is larger than most South-East Asian nations.
+Outstripping national economies such as Singapore, Philippines and New Zealand, in 2021-22 our state economy generated A$515 billion Gross State Product (GSP).

 Australia's sound legal and governance frameworks, combined with our political stability, provides a secure investment and business environment.
-Australia ranks in the top 10 countries for rule of law and in the top five countries for the quality of our regulatory environment according to the World Bank's Worldwide Governance Indicators.
+Australia ranks in the top 16 countries for rule of law and in the top four countries for the quality of our regulatory environment according to the World Bank's Worldwide Governance Indicators (2021).
 We also rank highly for fair administration of justice and protection of property rights.

-Melbourne is projected to have low economic exposure risk compared to other major and regional financial cities according to Lloyd's City Index which measures 18 economic exposure threats, including market crash, cyber attack, flood, human pandemic, solar storm, power outage, wind storm, plant epidemic, freeze, sovereign default, heat wave, terrorism, earthquake, drought, oil price shock, volcano, tsunami and nuclear accident.
+Melbourne is projected to have low economic exposure risk compared to other major and regional financial cities according to Lloyd's City Index which measures 18 economic exposure threats including market crash, cyber-attack, flood, human pandemic, solar storms, wind storms, power outages, plant epidemic, sovereign default, heat waves, terrorism, earthquakes, droughts, oil price shocks, volcanoes, tsunamis and nuclear accident.

 Source: Lloyd's City Risk Index 2015-2025